MohamadElgendy23/gameworld/README.md

-#GameWorld
+# GameWorld

 Utilizes HTML, CSS, and JS to build a project called GameWorld.
-Includes a games.json file including this information:
+Includes a games.json file including the following information:

 1) Games: A list of games, where each game contains:
  * id: Unique identifier for the game.